By Jane Sparrow

 Top up your own tank!

 As well as being on the receiving end, let’s not forget how it makes you feel as a person when you appreciate others.
 Appreciating others is a great way to feel good yourself and top up your own tank of positivity, energy and serotonin.
 If you sit and write a letter to someone to appreciate them it feels like a very positive thing to do and thus also has an impact on your own personal resilience.
-Appreciation is a leadership behaviour that will make you feel great, as well as those around you.
+Appreciation is vital in leadership development that will make you feel great, as well as those around you.

 The act of appreciation is a big untapped opportunity in business today.
 Human nature means that we are motivated by so much more than status and pay grade and as a leader, remembering this is vital.
 Make daily, personal appreciation of those around you a daily habit and you’ll be amazed at the results it brings.
 There’s never been a better time to do it.